apache/spark/docs/mllib-clustering.md

 ## Bisecting k-means

+Bisecting K-means can often be much faster than regular K-means, but it will generally produce a different clustering.

 Bisecting k-means is a kind of [hierarchical clustering](https://en.wikipedia.org/wiki/Hierarchical_clustering).
 Hierarchical clustering is one of the most commonly used  method of cluster analysis which seeks to build a hierarchy of clusters.
 Strategies for hierarchical clustering generally fall into two types: